comparison guide

 Smith.ai

-For dental practices, Smith.ai's structural gaps are the HIPAA compliance infrastructure and the Dentrix integration.
+For dental practices, Smith.ai's structural gap is the HIPAA compliance infrastructure and pricing model, not the PMS integration -- neither Smith.ai nor VantaWeb offers a verified direct Dentrix sync today.
 Smith.ai does offer a BAA for healthcare customers, but it typically requires a specific healthcare or compliance plan tier -- verify directly whether BAA coverage is included at your pricing level before deployment.
-Their practice management software integration is not native: connections to Dentrix or other dental PMS systems typically route through Zapier or webhook middleware, which works functionally but introduces an additional PHI handling layer that requires its own compliance review.

 The per-conversation pricing model is also a mismatch for high-volume dental practices.
 At $9.75 per conversation (30 conversations at $292.50/mo base), a practice taking 80 calls per day would pay approximately $2,340/mo at Smith.ai rates versus a flat $299/mo at VantaWeb.
 For a very low-volume practice -- a boutique specialty practice with 15-20 calls per day -- Smith.ai's human backup layer may justify the premium.
 For a general dentistry practice with standard call volume, the per-conversation model is structurally expensive.